Frequently Asked Questions

 Can I play a sport at Southern and be an Athletic Training major at the same time?

 Possibly, but doing both takes a lot of commitment and hard work and normally requires additional time (clinical assignments during pre-season and intersession) to complete the program.
 Sports participation is not a problem during the freshman years because students have not yet been accepted into the program.
 The sophomore, junior, and senior, however, require many clinical hours which usually conflict with practice/game times.
 For this reason, students who wish to participate in both the athletic training program and in organized athletics (varsity or club sports) must only participate in one sports season per year and be willing to fulfill clinical assignments during pre-season in the fall or during wintersession.
 Each student must complete six clinical rotations to graduate from Southern's program.
-Intramural sport participation does not create conflicts.
+Intramural sport participation does not normally create conflicts.

 Can I hold a full-time job and also do the Athletic Training program?
 What about a part-time job?